public-assembly/builder-utils/README.md

 ### **Configuring & Using Providers**

-Your Nounish DAO consists of multiple smart contracts, with each contract handling unique functionality and capable of returning contract specific data.
+Your Nounish builder consists of multiple smart contracts, with each contract handling unique functionality and capable of returning contract specific data.

 This package contains hooks that enable you to retrieve that contract specific data from any part of your application.
 It utilizes React context and aggregates on and offchain chain data into contract specific providers.